alignalghii/bilingual-language-tutoring-quiz-with-localization/README.md

 As for coding style, it intends to be extrmely DRY by using the tools where declarative and functional programming languages shine: algebraic datatypes, monad transformers, domain-specific embedded languages, arrows.
 Although the app is small, it tries to provide a presentation about at least very embryonic stages of using very concise concepts and a point-free style stolen from and inspired by combinatory logic and category theory.

-A strange backyard of the program: although it i intended to be be provided with modern test environment (unit tests, database tests, web API tests), but now it has a hacky-tailored **curl-grep** style of tool to investigate reproducible and traceable test runs: [test/API-client-tester.bash](test/API-client-tester.bash).
+A strange backyard of the program: although I intended to provided the project with a modern test environment (unit tests, database tests, web API tests), but for now it has a hacky-tailored **curl-grep** style of custom test tool to investigate reproducible and traceable test runs: [test/API-client-tester.bash](test/API-client-tester.bash).